 It is the goal of the College of DuPage that any disagreements be discussed and resolved in a professional manner.
 When appropriate, attempts should be made to resolve the issue informally with the individual or department directly involved.
 If an issue or problem still exists, the following formal complaint process should be followed.
 All formal complaints must be put in writing using the online Student Complaint Form.

-NOTE: The Student Complaint Form does not apply to grade appeals; tuition appeals; violations of the Code of Student Conduct or Academic Conduct; or violations of discrimination, harassment and sexual harassment.
+NOTE: The Student Complaint Form does not apply to grade appeals; tuition appeals; or violations of the Code of Student Conduct or Academic Conduct.

 Student Complaint Process